Democratic Tsunami: Origin and identity

 The group's identity is unknown as none of the group's members has publicly shown their identity as of October 2019.
-The group however insists that it has no links to other pro-independence groups or political parties in Catalonia, stating that its name was derived from an expression used by jailed Catalan independence leader Jordi Cuixart.
+The group however insists that it has no links to other pro-independence groups or political parties in Catalonia, stating that its name was derived from an expression used by pardoned Catalan independence leader Jordi Cuixart.
 It added that it followed a doctrine of strict non-violence, instead advocating for "mass civil disobedience".

 Swiss publication Le Temps, along with the Spanish Press, alleged that the movement was founded in late August 2019 after a meeting in the Geneva countryside.
 It was allegedly attended by leading Catalan independence leaders, including Catalan President Quim Torra and his predecessor Carles Puigdemont, as well as two Swiss politicians which supported the idea of Catalan independence.
 The Associated Press, on the other hand, pegged the group's creation under similar conditions in July 2019 with the endorsement of top pro-independence officials.